erin-smith/README/README.md

 This vital resource allows a project creator to spend more time working on finishing the project and less time creating a good README!

-For more information, watch the walk-through video here:
+For more information, watch the walk-through video here:<iframe width="715" height="447" src="https://www.youtube.com/embed/7Sd9W3IqUdE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Tests